chongzixin/grape-expectations/README.md

 ### Wine Pairing Recommendations

-- Powered by Perplexity API.
+- Powered by Anthropic API.
 - Conversational based on budget (mood, occasion) and food pairing. (e.g. preferably light red daily drinking bottle to pair with pizza)
 - Recommend up to 3 bottles from cellar ideally with different varietals, 2 best recommendations based on grape varietals that may not be in cellar.
 - For each recommendation, explain any interesting history behind the winery or winemaker, and why the bottle will pair well with the food based on WSET standards